VRConservation/fbabook/funding.md

 - As more projects are funded through subsequent grant rounds how do the funding success rates change geographically?
 - More analysis is needed to determine the reasons for the county and regional differences.
 Is it organizational and business capacity?
 Is it more related to capabilities to create strong projects and proposals?
 Or could it be something more pervasive, such as regional economics or broader institutional support?
 - Given the need for wildfire mitigation in the state, the bottleneck of processing biomass in a sustainable manner, and the mismatch in requested vs. funded businesses, we highly recommend the state consider increasing funding for this valuable program.

-**We plan to add the distribution of unfunded projects to the analysis and the interrogation of the data to examine funding by project type.**

 ## Data
 The proposal data is freely available on CAL FIRE's Wood Products & Bioenergy website.
 To conduct the analysis, we removed statewide grants since they could not be placed geographically.
 For projects covering multiple counties, we averaged the total requests and awards across each county identified for the project.
 The data was compiled in Excel and then joined to a county spatial (California Tiger Census layer) and a vegetation layer (Calveg) to create the spatial database.
 For any questions, please contact us at forestbusinessalliance@gmail.com.